hyperledger-labs/fabric-operations-console/packages/athena/docs/_oauth.md

 ## Overview

-By default the console users a user login method using local (couchdb) usernames/passwords.
+By default the console will login users using local (couchdb) usernames/passwords.
 However this can be changed to use an external OAuth2.0 service.
 When an OAuth2.0 service is used, the list of users than can access the console will be controlled by your OAuth2.0 administrator.
 Any users that can login to your external service will be able to login to the console.